 Paige Vidrine, MS, CCC/SLP

-Paige received both her Bachelor of Science in Speech-Language Pathology and her Master of Science in Communication Sciences and Disorders from Texas Christian University.
-Go Frogs!
-She is a clinical supervisor at Jump Start.
+Paige received her Bachelor of Science in Speech-Language Pathology and Master of Science in Communication Sciences and Disorders from Texas Christian University in Fort Worth, Texas.
+She is a Certified Lactation Counselor (CLC) through the Academy of Lactation Policy and Practice as well as a clinical supervisor at Jump Start.

 Paige has pediatric experience in outpatient hospital, university clinic, and private practice settings.
 She has treated infants through young adults with a variety of differences such as Autism, Down syndrome, Childhood Apraxia of Speech (CAS), and hearing loss.
 Her experience includes evaluation and treatment of articulation, language, fluency (stuttering), voice, pragmatic (social), orofacial myofunctional, and feeding disorders.
 She has additional training in Language Acquisition through Motor Planning (LAMP Words for Life) and Dynamic Temporal and Tactile Cueing (DTTC) and is currently receiving certification in orofacial myofunctional therapy.
 Paige has a passion for building relationships with families and helping each child reach their full potential by providing compassionate and effective care.

 Paige presented her master's thesis comparing high and low-cost voice analysis equipment at the American Speech and Hearing Association (ASHA) Convention in 2016.
 She also presented with Lauren Roe at the ASHA Convention in 2018 and Texas Speech and Hearing Association (TSHA) Convention in 2019 to equip clinical fellows and supervisors for a positive clinical fellowship experience.

 Paige grew up in Keller where she currently resides with her husband, Ethan, and their Boston Terrier, Piper.
 She enjoys serving at her church, reading, and cooking with her husband.